(Revival Series: Thappi-Araish Lime Plaster, Rajasthan)

-Belgiri ka ras (extract of Wood Apple) is also added while plastering complex joints and corners, bigger gaps or openings in wall.
+Belgiri ka ras (extract of Wood Apple) is also added while plastering complex joints and corners, bigger gaps or openings in the wall.

-Lohi (2nd coat of fine sieved Surkhi-Lime) is done as a very thin layer, to a maximum thickness of two strings used for marking on site (do suth motti).
+Lohi (2nd coat of fine sieved Surkhi-Lime) is done as a very thin layer, to a maximum thickness of two strings used for marking on-site (do suth motti).
 If a thicker layer of Lohi needs to be made, for intricate carving purposes, Methi-Gud pani is added.

 11. How is a thicker layer of plaster added?

-To add a thicker layer of 2nd coat, Lohi (fine sieved lime and Surkhi) along with admixtures you need to add little quantity of pure lime in the form of Meetha Chuna (Sweet lime) or Seep ka Chuna (Shell Lime).
+To add a thicker layer of 2nd coat, Lohi (fine sieved lime and Surkhi) along with admixtures you need to add a little quantity of pure lime in the form of Meetha Chuna (Sweet lime) or Seep ka Chuna (Shell Lime).

 12. How much time do you slake lime before plastering?

 Initially, when lime is put into water, heat is released (a few types like Simla Chuna doesn’t release heat when put inside the water).
 Once it is cooled down, you can start using the lime (in respect of Kali Chuna).
 There should not be any heat left within the lime before use.